-RSA SecurID Authentication API.
-Allows you to configure the RSA SecurID Authentication API for authentication agents.
+SecurID Authentication API.
+Allows you to configure the SecurID Authentication API for authentication agents.
 You can also generate the Access ID and Access Key for communicating with agents, and you can update the communication port.
-For instructions, see Configure the RSA SecurID Authentication API for Authentication Agents.
+For instructions, see Configure the SecurID Authentication API for Authentication Agents.

 Cloud Authentication Service Identity Router.
 You can download and configure an identity router on the primary instance and each replica instance.
 The identity router communicates with the Cloud Authentication Service and enforces authentication and access for users of protected resources.
 For instructions, see Embedded Identity Router in RSA Authentication Manager.

 Security Console Authentication Methods.
 Authentication methods required to log on to the Security Console.
 For instructions, see Configure Security Console Authentication Methods.

 Security Console Display Options.
 Display settings for users and attributes.
 For more information, see Set Console Display Options.